chrisjackson-pellicle/hybpiper-nf/README.md

      --run_intronerate                         Run intronerate.py to recover (hopefully) intron and supercontig sequences.
                                                Default is off, and so results subfolders 09_sequences_intron and 10_sequences_supercontig will be empty

+Please see the Wiki entry [Additional pipeline features and details] for further explanation of the parameters above, and general pipeline functionality.

 ## General notes